fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

 Most of this should be starting to look familiar, we've configured the processor and added a `denoKvCache` modifier, then assigned it to the project.
+View the configured application at <a href="http://localhost:8000/blog" target="_blank">`/blog`</a>, you should see the Fathym blog, and be able to navigate between articles.

 #### Markdown Rendering